- Business Owners

 In the instance that your child is in a higher tax bracket and you are too, gifting appreciated stock may be a strategy to avoid.
 In this instance, you might instead gift cash, or stock that has minimal appreciation.
 Remember, if you bequeath the stock after you pass away, the cost basis is “stepped up” to the value of the stock on the date of your death, meaning that they now have (from example above) a $120 cost basis per share, and thus no capital gain if they sell it immediately.

 Another consideration has to do with the age of your children.
 Steeper taxes apply to gifts that are made to young relatives.
 Gains from investments that exceed $2,200 and that are given to children under the age of 19 (or college students age 24 and younger) are taxed at higher trust rates.

 A 529 plan is perhaps the most common method people use to save for college.
 A 529 plan is a state-sponsored education savings account that allows earnings to grow tax-free.
 This means that 100% of your growth can be used toward the tuition and is not whittled away paying annual taxes, which can have a big impact on bottom line.
 529 plans also have a special rule which allow you to make a lump-sum contribution equal to five times the annual gift tax amount, up to $75,000 per individual or $150,000 per couple.

-New to the tax law in 2018, 529 plan assets can also be used to pay for private school tuition for K-12thgrade, up to $10,000 per year.
-Check with your state’s plan firs, as some states (including Illinois) have yet to embrace the new federal rules.
+New to the tax law, in 2019 529 plan assets can also be used to pay for private school tuition for K-12thgrade, up to $10,000 per year.
+Check with your state’s plan first, as some states (including Illinois) have yet to embrace the new federal rules.